-- 7.1 Having regard to the representations Members may take such of the following steps mentioned (if any) as it considers necessary for the promotion of the licensing objectives;- - 7.2 Grant the application subject to: - (a) conditions which are consistent with the operating schedule modified to such extent as the authority considers necessary for the promotion of the licensing objectives (and in this respect members should note that since the submission of the application the applicant has agreed with Sussex Police to an amended operating schedule which includes additional conditions to promote to the prevention of crime and disorder objective and this is at Appendix D); and - (b) any relevant mandatory conditions or, - 7.3 Exclude from the scope of the licence any of the licensable activities to which the application relates, or, - 7.4 To refuse to specify a person in the licence as the premises supervisor or,
+7.1 Having regard to the representation, to the extent that it relates to at least one or more of the four licensing objectives, Members may take such of the following steps mentioned (if any) as it considers necessary for the promotion of the licensing objectives;-

+- 7.2 Grant the application subject to conditions which are consistent with the operating schedule modified to such extent as the authority considers necessary for the promotion of the licensing objectives, including the conditions (modified or otherwise) agreed with Sussex Police and any relevant mandatory conditions or, - 7.3 Exclude from the scope of the licence any of the licensable activities to which the application relates, or, - 7.4 To refuse to specify a person in the licence as the premises supervisor or, - 7.5 Reject the application, giving reasons for doing so.

-Appendix A (Application Form -Part B) 'Operating Schedule' Section 18(2) Appendix D
+Background Papers All associated paper work regarding this application.
+The information pack Statutory Guidance Statement of Policy Appendix A (Application Form -Part B) 'Operating Schedule' Section 18(2) Appendix D

-Appendix A (Application Form -Part B) 'Operating Schedule' Section 18(4)(b) 7.5 Reject the application, giving reasons for doing so.
+Appendix A (Application Form -Part B) 'Operating Schedule' Section 18(4)(b)